MultiGA: Leveraging Multi-Source Seeding in Genetic Algorithms: Experiments

-We next applied MultiGA to structured reasoning through the meeting scheduling benchmark introduced by \citet{zheng_natural_2024}.
+\paragraph{Meeting Planning ($\mathcal{D}_\texttt{NATPLAN}$)} We next applied \name{} to structured reasoning through the meeting scheduling benchmark introduced by \citet{zheng_natural_2024}.
 In this task, the LLM must generate a plan that maximizes the number of valid meetings during a hypothetical trip to San Francisco.
 Solving it requires navigating multiple logistical constraints, such as travel distance between meeting locations, meeting durations, and participant availability.
 This benchmark thus provides a natural setting to test whether iterative recombination can improve complex structured outputs (see Appendix~\ref{sec:appendix-meeting}).
+We note that the evaluation metric assesses only whether the generated output matches the number of valid meeting plans, rather than the exact plan itself.\footnote{Meeting Planning Evaluation: \url{https://github.com/google-deepmind/natural-plan}}